Closing date: 5 February 2026

 How to Apply:

-Applications must be sent to recruitment@sainthelena.gov.sh and received by 28 Nov 2025.
+Applications must be sent to recruitment@sainthelena.gov.sh and received by 16:00 on Monday, 26 January 2026.
+Interviews will take place on 5 February.

 To be considered for this role, you must complete our application form.
 Failure to do so will mean that your application will not be considered.
 Please do not submit your CV.